mainwp/mainwp/readme.txt

 * Fixed: PHP notices
 * Fixed: Typo's
 * Fixed: Update issue for the iThemes Security Pro and the Monarch plugin
-* Fixed: Issue with localhost settups (Quick Setup Wizard)
+* Fixed: Issue with localhost setups (Quick Setup Wizard)
-* Added: Basic WP-CLI support [MainWP WP-CLI Commands](http://docs.mainwp.com/wp-cli-commands/)
+* Added: Basic WP-CLI support
-* Added: Wordpress translation updates for child sites
+* Added: WordPress translation updates for child sites
 * Added: Add/Remove to MainWP Menu function for Extensions
 * Added: Server self-connect check in the Server Information page
 * Added: Auto install plugin and apply extension settings when adding a new site